Ming of Harlem: History

 In April 2000, Antoine Yates, a 31-year-old part-time taxicab driver and resident of Harlem, New York City, purchased Ming, an 8-week-old male Siberian–Bengal tiger hybrid, from the BEARCAT Hollow Animal Park in Racine, Minnesota.
-Records indicated that BEARCAT Hollow had previously sold a lion cub to Yates, and Yates had found another home for the lion shortly after purchasing Ming.
-Yates lived with the animals in Apartment 5E of the Drew-Hamilton Houses, a public housing complex; for five years, Yates left the apartment only once a day for an hour to purchase food.
+Records indicated that BEARCAT Hollow had previously sold a lion cub to Yates, and he had found another home for the lion shortly after purchasing Ming.

 In an interview published in 2020, Yates clarified that he first had purchased Jabba, a lion cub that died at a young age, and then he purchased Ming and Nemo, another lion cub, as a pair.
 Nemo was included with the sale because he was ill and unlikely to live long.
 At the time he acquired Ming, Yates already owned an alligator named Al, which he had purchased legally in New Jersey.
 Yates refused to domesticate his animals, comparing himself to a “drill sergeant” training in their natural instincts.

+Yates lived with the animals in Apartment 5E of the Drew-Hamilton Houses, a public housing complex.
+For five years, Yates left the apartment only once a day for an hour to purchase food.